About Us

 Although the exhibit halls and sound art room are the building’s main purpose, the future museum project will also have teaching rooms, an auditorium, a library and an archive room, a café, a restaurant, a gift shop, offices and storage areas.

-NUMU will be built to universal accessibility standards and seek to create spaces that encourage communication and invite reflection, creation, discussion and contemplation regarding its permanent and temporary exhibits.
+NuMu will be built to universal accessibility standards and seek to create spaces that encourage communication and invite reflection, creation, discussion and contemplation regarding its permanent and temporary exhibits.

 María Pies